ButterWatt/ESP32-AntiDeauther/README.md

 **If you are looking for AI girlfriend, please find and touch grass immediately.** -Butter, who found themself writing complain in the dark.
 >[!TIP]
 >Little did you know: *I made this repository and quote when I was bored, basicly*
+>
+>The typo is *on purpose*, so... stay salty and don't remind me.
+By the way if you want to tell me there is a typo, you fail the vibe check :)

 # License
 All files within this repo are released under the GNU GPL V3 License as per the LICENSE file stored in the root of this repo.